lucychambers/techtohuman/_posts/articles/2014-11-09-strategy_day_1.md

 <ol start="5">

-<li>Strategy user stories [TODO LINK] - We were putting a lot of energy into the strategy, so I wanted people to buy into it - and make sure it was a document that suited their needs so that they would use it.
-This was a quick brainstorm on a list of requirements from the strategy - with the team as the user base. </li>
+<li>  <a href="http://techtohuman.com/good_strategy/">Strategy user stories</a>  - We were putting a lot of energy into the strategy, so I wanted people to buy into it - and make sure it was a document that suited their needs so that they would use it.
+This was a quick brainstorm on a list of requirements from the strategy - with our own team as the user base. </li>
 </ol>

 * * *